Guidance on applying for clearance through Disclosure & Barring Service (DBS form)

 Offences revealed by DBS

-If there are offences recorded on your certificate you will need to bring it to the Registry Office.
+If there are offences recorded on your certificate you will need to post your certificate to the Registry Office.
 The University is required to look carefully at any offences recorded on a DBS disclosure before admitting students to professional programmes such as teacher training or before placing other students in an environment with children or vulnerable adults.

 Alongside your DBS disclosure, you are asked to submit a letter of explanation to the University about the offence(s), giving full details of what occurred, why you committed the offence and the full circumstances.
 An explanation should be given for each offence.
 It is important that you realise that the University will not admit/place you until the DBS disclosure has been cleared.
 The letter of explanation should be provided in a sealed envelope for the attention of the University Secretary and Registrar and marked ‘confidential’.
 Please make sure you sign and date the letter before submitting it.
-The letter should be brought to the Registry Office along with your DBS certificate.
+The letter and DBS certificate should be posted by Special Delivery clearly marked FAO: DBS Administrator, Registry and enclose a Special Delivery envelope to enable us to return it safely to you.
+The address can be found at the bottom of the page.